-Turning off the MASTER switch on the chamber front panel lets you temporarily turn off the Audible Alarm, even though the High or Low Limit condition may still exist.
+The SILENCE switch on the chamber front panel lets you temporarily turn off the Audible Alarm, even though the High or Low Limit condition may still exist.

 Protecting an Energized Test Sample

 If your test sample is energized, it may be capable of raising the workspace temperature beyond safe limits.
 This could occur if your test sample exceeds the live load rating of the chamber or if the chamber's refrigeration system fails.